Episode 12

 Part 2 for all you people pleasers!

-In this episode she is joined by Amanda, Kelly and Pamela.
+Once a month l host a "Get Curious" episode where I am joined by people who are interested in exploring and untangling their patterns.
+In this episode I'm joined by Amanda, Kelly and Pamela.
 Each of them bring forward unique patterns rooted in people pleasing.
 See which you relate to the most!
-And see how it is you too can follow along and to see if you can start to recognize and deepen your own awareness of how it is you find yourself in these patterns!
+And see how you too can follow along and notice if you can start to recognize and deepen your own awareness of how it is you find yourself in these patterns!
 By learning how to bring attention to the language of your physiology, where it is that you may be stuck in the threat response cycle, and what might happen when you explore your edges you may be surprised what can shift!

 Be sure to download The Experiential Guide for extra support in your explorations!